 Ideally situated between the Shark Bay and Ningaloo Coast World Heritage Areas, Carnarvon is a great place to rest, relax and recharge.
-Enjoy an abundant tropical food experience of fresh fruit, vegetables, and seafood - and don't forget to visit during the annual Gascoyne Food Festival!
+Enjoy an abundant tropical food experience of fresh fruit, vegetables, and seafood - and don't forget to visit during August for the annual Gascoyne Food Festival!

 Visit Canarvon's Space and Technology Centre to learn more about its role in space history - the Carnarvon Tracking Station played in the manned space program in the 1960s and 1970s relaying the first steps of man on the moon to television stations in Australia, alongside Parkes Observatory.
 The Space and Technology Museum is located at OTC Satellite Earth Station, has various interactive displays and experiences including The Apollo (capsule) simulation, planetarium movies, NASA memorabilia, the space theatre and space shop.
 Open daily: 9am – 4pm (April to September) and 10am – 2pm (October to March).